 8. Block Off an Hour for Planning

 Next, try to schedule and block off at least an hour each week for planning.
-As I said above, if you don’t measure your progress, eventually, you will lose track and lose yourself into your daily activities.
+As I said above, if you don’t measure your progress, eventually, you will lose track and lose yourself in your daily activities.

 You will quickly forget about your resolutions and lose interest in them.
 And so, to prevent your motivation from fading, you must come back to your goals at least once each week.